-A few days after the terrorist nightmare in France 3.7 million citizens of all races and religions walked peacefully, side by side in the solemnity of the occasion.
+A few days after the Paris terrorism nightmare in France, 3.7 million citizens of all races and religions walked peacefully, side by side, in the solemnity of the occasion.
 1.7 million alone in Paris where never such a crowd has gathered since freeing the country at the end of WWII.

-At the head of the march, more than 50 foreign leaders from Europe, the Middle East and Africa linked arms around President François Hollande.
+At the head of the Paris terrorism march, more than 50 foreign leaders from Europe, the Middle East and Africa linked arms around President François Hollande.
 Not only national but the international community was present with German chancellor Angela Merkel, British prime minister David Cameron, Spanish Prime Minister Mariano Rajoy, Italy’s Matteo Renzi, Russian Foreign Minister Sergey Lavrov, Turkish Prime Minister Ahmet Davutoglu, Jordan’s King Abdullah II and Queen Rania were at the rally.
-Ambassador to France Jane Hartley represented the United States at the rally.
+Ambassador to France, Jane Hartley, represented the United States at the rally.

-This occasion brought together Israeli prime minister Benjamin Netanyahu and Palestinian president Mahmoud Abbas.
+This Paris terrorism march brought together Israeli prime minister Benjamin Netanyahu and Palestinian president Mahmoud Abbas.
 Dalil Boubakeur, the rector of the Great Mosque of Paris and president of the French Council of the Muslim Faith along with Arab League representatives and some Muslim African leaders as well as Turkish Prime Minister Ahmet Davutoglu attended.

-But the point is, once the initial horror has past, once the realization that France is not immune to terrorism has past, once ten thousand more military have been deployed around the country and the stigmates of any damage repaired… where do we go from here?
+But the point is, once the initial horror has passed, once the realization of the inexistence of immunity to Paris terrorism has passed, once ten thousand more military have been deployed around the country and the stigmates of any damage repaired… where do we go from here?

-There’s more talk of the Jewish community emigrating to Israel, indeed the French, with 6000 immigrants in 2014 represented the largest national group to move to Israel.
-There were over 50 anti-muslim incidents including shooting, threats and degradation, across France as a result of the recent events.
+Following the Paris terrorism, there’s more talk of the Jewish community emigrating to Israel, indeed the French, with 6000 immigrants in 2014 represented the largest national group to move to Israel.
+There were over 50 anti-Muslim incidents including shooting, threats and degradation, across France as a result of the recent events.

-Charlie Hebdo plans to distribute 3 million copies of it’s next number which will undoubtedly become a collector edition.
-On its cover it will print a picture of Mohammed.
+Charlie Hebdo plans to distribute 3 million copies of its next number, which will undoubtedly become a collector edition.
+On its cover, it will print a picture of Mohammed.
 It will continue its satirical approach unchanged.
-In fact, its lawyer, in a interview stated… “…we mock ourselves, politicians, religions, it’s a state of mind you need to have. the Charlie state of mind is the right to blaspheme.”
+In fact, its lawyer, in an interview stated… “…we mock ourselves, politicians, religions, it’s a state of mind you need to have.
+The Charlie state of mind is the right to blaspheme.”

-In another interview of adolescents one Moslem said, if they want more calm then this disrepect for religion must stop.
+In another interview of adolescents one Moslem said, if they want more calm, then this disrespect for religion must stop.
 Their freedom must stop where my freedom begins.

 - We shouldn’t listen to those who play with our fears.